Magic vs. Hawks Prediction & Picks - November 9

 Magic vs. Hawks Prediction & Picks: Line, Spread, Over/Under - November 9

-The Atlanta Hawks (4-3) visit the Orlando Magic (4-3) in a matchup of Southeast Division teams at Mexico City Arena, beginning at 9:30 PM ET on Thursday, November 9, 2023.
-The Hawks are 3.5-point favorites in the game, the first matchup between the squads this season.
+The Atlanta Hawks (4-3) hit the road in Southeast Division action against the Orlando Magic (4-3) on Thursday, November 9, 2023 at 9:30 PM ET.
+The Hawks are 3.5-point favorites in the game, the first matchup between the teams this season.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!